amigavision/amigavision.github.io/best.md

 [Here’s a forum thread](https://eab.abime.net/showthread.php/showthread.php?t=67729) where the author of WinUAE and the author of FS-UAE both confirm that the standard PC *&* Mac 60hz refresh rates will cause stuttering when playing 50hz PAL Amiga games or demos.

-Only emulators running under Linux can currently switch automatically to 50hz.
+Only emulators running under *certain* Linux setups can currently switch automatically to 50hz.
 Windows and Mac emulators run at 60hz when the OS runs at 60hz, which causes tearing and stuttering when scrolling.
 It *is* possible to force the entire operating system to run at 50hz on *some* Windows and Mac setups, but the emulator can’t do it for you.

 The end result is that most people will run 50hz games and demos at the wrong frame rate.